Oracle Analytics Cloud: How to Create Services and Connections

 The first issue encountered was giving the Data Visualization service the same Schema Prefix used for the Essbase service.
 This caused the Data Visualization service to take ownership of that schema, thus no longer allowing access to the Essbase service.
 Be sure to create a unique Schema Prefix for each service you create as shown below.
 Keep in mind you can use the same Database, it just has to have a different Schema.

 The second pitfall we encountered came after we had recreated both Essbase and Data Visualization services with their unique schema prefixes.
 This time around, the service was failing during creation due to improper provisioning logs.
-Since the service failure process takes over an hour to complete, we had plenty of time to see where what was going wrong.
+Since the service failure process takes over an hour to complete, we had plenty of time to identify what was going wrong.
 What we found was that when we deleted the old Essbase and Data Visualization services, the old Storage Containers still existed.
 Essentially, the old Storage containers were still storing the previously created provision logs, which did not comply with the new Storage Container we were attempting to create.

 Be sure when you are creating the Storage Container for your service that it once again has a unique name from other storage containers.
 Also, confirm it has not already been used storing old information that will cause your creation to fail.